CMPGPT/TextGPT/README.md

 - `validatePdfFile`: Validates file type and size
 - `uploadPdfToStorage`: Uploads a PDF to Supabase Storage
-- `extractTextFromPdf`: Extracts text from a PDF using Mistral AI
+- `extractTextFromPdf`: Extracts text from a PDF using Mistral AI's OCR API
 - `chunkText`: Splits text into chunks for embedding
 - `generateEmbeddings`: Generates embeddings for text chunks
 - `processPdfEndToEnd`: Orchestrates the entire process